SPPearce/CompoundMatrixMethod/README.md

 ## Usage

-The Compound Matrix Method is a package for finding eigenvalues to boundary-value differential equations with an unknown parameter.
+The Compound Matrix Method is a package for finding eigenvalues of boundary-value ordinary differential equations.

 First we need to transform the BVP into a set of first order matrix equations.
-The function ToLinearMatrixForm will do this, linearising the equations if necessary.
+The function ToLinearMatrixForm will do this, linearising the equations if necessary (with a warning if it does).

         sys=ToLinearMatrixForm[y''[x] + k^2 y[x] == 0, {y[0] == 0, y[1] == 0}, y, {x, 0, 1}]

-This will return the matrices A, B and C that are required.
-We can then use the Compound Matrix Method to evaluate the Evans function at a given guess of the eigenvalue `k` (here k=1):
+This will store the system into the variable `sys`.
+We can then evaluate the Evans function at a given guess of the eigenvalue `k` (here k=1):

         Evans[{k,1},sys]
         -0.841471